ruk·si

 Machine learning model is what you use to get predictions.
 Model is the entity you train with past data to give answers about unseen future samples.

-Confidence must be able to be calculated at prediction time.
-Without some form of confidence, most predictions are useless.
+Confidence should be calculated at prediction time if possible.
+Without some form of confidence, many predictions are useless.

 Bad model prediction: